Woman See

 Maida Withers, in full ecstasy!

-Maida Withers performs humorous versions of body touching!
+Maida Withers performs humorous versions of body parts and touching!

-Dale Crittenberger – turned female with the plastic mask, floating under a pink parachute!
+Dale Crittenberger – on the shoulders of women,a male is turned to female with a plastic mask and hair, floating in the air under a pink delightful parachute!

 Dale Crittenberger, Heather Tuck, Frances Babb, Kim Curtis , working out relations!